Mohammedvaraliya/MCA-Coursework/SEM-1/Core-Java/Practical-Session-08(10-oct-2024)/Java-Package-Creation-Example/README.md

 ### Step 1: Directory Structure

-Ensure the directory structure should looks like this:
+The below would be the directory structure:

 ```
 Java-Package-Creation-Example/